mansayk/Tatar-keyboard-layout-macOS/README.md

 - Enable the new keyboard layout in the System Preferences.

 ### Tested on:
-- macOS High Sierra, Mojave, Catalina.
+- macOS High Sierra, Mojave, Catalina, Big Sur, Monterey, Ventura.

 -----------------------------